Mike-Bros/WhereTheHeartIs/readme.md

 ## Overview

 "Where The Heart Is" is a Python-based tool designed to aid prospective homebuyers in visualizing and calculating various mortgage scenarios.
-Built using Jupyter notebooks and a dedicated Python script (`MortgagePaymentCalculator.py`), this application provides a user-friendly interface to input different mortgage conditions and visualize the implications of different interest rates and loan terms on monthly payments.
+Originally built using Jupyter notebooks, the project has now transitioned to a Dash-based web application, offering a more user-friendly and interactive interface.
+This application allows users to input different mortgage conditions and visualize the implications of varying interest rates and loan terms on monthly payments.

-It's possible that I will adjust the platform someday to have a more user-friendly interface, but for now, it's a simple Jupyter notebook that can be run locally.

 ## Features